-Record the amount which was received from crop insurance indemnity payments in the reference year.
+Record the amount which was received from crop insurance indemnity payments.
 If more than one payment was received, total the payments.
 Include indemnity payments for the following if the program is administered by a Federal agency:

 - 1) the loss of grazing on rangeland

 - 2) crop revenue coverage

 - 3) hail insurance